 What else can you find on a payslip?

 There may well be various other bits of information displayed on your payslip; however, this is often dependent on whether or not your employer chooses to display it and/or whether you’re eligible.

-- Details such as your personal information - e.g. name and home address may be shown, as could a payroll number, providing that your company uses that sort of method.
-The date which the money is due in your account is often shown too.
+- Details such as your personal information including name and home address may be shown, as could a payroll number providing that your company uses that sort of method.
+The date on which the money is due in your account is often shown too.

 - Tax information, including the tax period and your personal tax code, is frequently present on payslips, as is your National Insurance (NI) number.

 - Information relating to student loan repayments can be present on payslips.
 HMRC will often inform employers on how to work out and deduct the correct amount from your pay.